JeffersonLab/clara-docs/docs/clas/clara-scaling.md

 The CLARA CLI is designed to auto configure horizontal scaling, ensuring linear scalability of entire data processing.

-As usually *files.list* contains multiple data files to be processed.
+As usually, `files.list` contains multiple data files to be processed.
 If the CLI parameter: *farm.scaling* is set to 0, then the entire data set will be processed in a single CLARA DPE (single node), multi-threaded (vertically scaled) over all available cores of that single node.

-However, this processing will not be horizontally scaled, meaning that the data files in the *files.list* will be processed sequentially.
+However, this processing will not be horizontally scaled, meaning that the data files in the `files.list` will be processed sequentially.
-Yet, in case user sets *farm.scaling = n*, that will tell CLARA to process group of n files from the *files.list* data-set in parallel, on different farm nodes.
+Yet, in case user sets *farm.scaling = n*, that will tell CLARA to process group of *n* files from the `files.list` data-set in parallel, on different farm nodes.
-This will speed up processing of the entire data-set n times.
+This will speed up processing of the entire data-set *n* times.

 ### Example